griptape-ai/ComfyUI-Griptape/README.md

 ### July 9, 2024

+* Updated LMStudio and Ollama config nodes to use 127.0.0.1
 * Updated `Create Agent` and `Run Agent` nodes to no longer cache their knowledge between runs.
 Now if the `agent` input isn't connected to anything, it will create a new agent on each run.

 ### July 2, 2024